bchew/dynamodump/README.md

                         Secret key of local DynamoDB [required only for local] --log LOG             Logging level - DEBUG|INFO|WARNING|ERROR|CRITICAL
                         [optional]
+  --schemaOnly          Dump or load schema only.
+Do not backup/restore data.
+                        Can be used with both backup and restore modes.
+Cannot be used with the --dataOnly.
   --dataOnly            Restore data only.
 Do not delete/recreate schema
                         [optional for restore]
   --skipThroughputUpdate